Yours Truly

 HMW help students bridge communication gaps with their support systems while studying abroad, overcoming distance and time zone challenges in an engaging way?

-Defining our Problem and Solution
+Defining our Solution

 Having agreed upon a focus, we developed a molecule to consolidate our solution.

-Competitive analysis
+Competitive Analysis

 To strengthen our solution, I conducted a SWOT analysis of competitor apps that keep users engaged across distances.